uc-cdis/gen3sdk-python/README.md

 In the example below we assume a manifest named `alternate-manifest.csv` already exists with info of what's expected in indexd.
-The headers in the `alternate-manifest.csv` are `guid, urls, authz, acl, md5, size`.
+The headers in the `alternate-manifest.csv` are `guid, urls, authz, acl, md5, size, file_name`.

 > NOTE: The alternate manifest headers differ rfom the default headers described above (`file_size` doesn't exist and should be taken from `size`)